joebadua/Last.FM-Vue/README.md

 My first Vue project.

-Currently using Vue & Buefy - In the process of adding Express for the backend
+Currently using Vue.js, Express.js.
+Buefy for UI.

 More to come.